jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 </div>

-If you recieve no response output like this:
+If you receive no response output like this:

 <div id='get-as3-existing-declaration-command-output'>